 FEPAC takes into account factors such as faculty support, student services, the program’s mission statement and the school’s fiscal stability before they approve each forensic science program.

-Top 1 Graduate Schools with Forensic Science Masters Programs in Indiana
+Popular School with Forensic Science Degrees in Indiana